Table of contents

 A new tab opens with a live preview that shows exactly how your form will look on your website.

-The preview automatically adapts your form to your WordPress theme’s styling, ensuring the form blends naturally with your site’s design.
+The preview automatically adapts your form to your WordPress theme’s styling, ensuring it blends naturally with your site’s design.
+It also accepts submissions, so you can test your form right away and confirm everything works as expected.

 Before publishing your form, open the Settings tab at the top of the builder.
 In this section, you can define your form’s basic details and control what appears on the front-end.